 • For all seats in the Senate, three full terms must have passed that were served out only by natural born citizens before a naturalized citizen can hold the seat.

 • Only one senator at a time for a state in the U.S. Senate may be a naturalized citizen.

-We construe the existing prerequisite citizenship/residency requirements in the Constitution (Article I: Section 2. ¶2, Section 3. ¶3; Article II: Section 1. ¶5) for representatives, senators and presidents to stretch back from the start of their terms and that re-naturalization of a presidential contender technically counts them out as not a naturally born citizen and thus no longer a presidential contender unless further amendment states otherwise and sets up parameters.
-Other branches' discontinuities in residency and citizenship may be directed to be taken up by congressional legislation with limits on durations and circumstances.
+We construe the existing prerequisite citizenship/residency requirements in the Constitution (Article I: Section 2. ¶2, Section 3. ¶3; Article II: Section 1. ¶5) for representatives, senators and presidents to stretch back from the start of their terms and that any re-naturalization of a presidential contender technically counts them out as not a naturally born citizen and thus no longer a presidential contender unless further amendment states otherwise and sets up parameters.
+Other branches' discontinuities in residency and citizenship may be directed to be taken up by Supreme Court, future amendment or congressional statute as appropriate.